FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-v13-hyperdrive-ama-1-recap.md

 **Q: To balance between gas reduction and benefit loss caused by delayed (maybe for days) submit, will there be a detailed suggestion about how to set up the policy?**

 A: For lotus miners, you will be able to set the min/max number of `PreCommit` to batch or `ProveCommit` to aggregate in the lotus miner config file.
 You can also configure how long to wait before submitting a batch after crossing the minimum size - which is used to ensure that batched sectors are submitted before the deals/sectors expire.
-See the configuration instruction preview [here](https://github.com/filecoin-project/filecoin-docs/pull/898) and default values in lotus can be found in [def.go](https://github.com/filecoin-project/lotus/blob/f9596dd730cdb70e3465450b66299606953c7785/node/config/def.go#L275).
+See the configuration instruction preview [on GitHub](https://github.com/filecoin-project/filecoin-docs/pull/898) and default values in lotus can be found in [def.go](https://github.com/filecoin-project/lotus/blob/f9596dd730cdb70e3465450b66299606953c7785/node/config/def.go#L275).

 Miners should change these configurations based on their own operation or preferences.
 Here are some potential inputs that may influence a miner’s decision: current network `BaseFee`, missed revenue in waiting, sealing throughput.